aws/aws-step-functions-data-science-sdk-python/.github/PULL_REQUEST_TEMPLATE.md

 ----

-By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.
+By submitting this pull request, I confirm that my contribution is made under the terms of the Apache-2.0 license.